edwardbottom/Moon/_posts/2019-01-21-thinking-consciously-about-morality.md

 ---
 layout: post
-title:  "Assesing the Biological Validity of Neural Networks"
+title:  "Thinking Consciously About Morals"
 excerpt: "A Critical Analysis and Defense of Greene’s Dual Process Theory from Both a Neuroscientific and Philosophical Perspective   "
 categories: jekyll update
 ---